-Capital assets are defined by the Board as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
-The Board did not have any capital assets costing more than \$5,000.
+Capital assets are defined by the Community Health Board as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+The Community Health Board does not have any capital assets costing more than \$5,000.